Addressing Call Light Responsiveness

 Empower more staff to answer call lights.
 This strategy helped New York Presbyterian improve its call light responsiveness HCAHPS scores by six points.
 The hospital set the expectation that everyone, from the C-suite to environmental services, answers call lights if they are near them.[4]
 Establish an easy method for these staff to communicate with the care team if they can’t meet the patient’s need after answering a call light.
 A digital messaging platform at the nurses’ station is a potential solution.

+Try new methods.
 Speed communication with tools such as messaging systems or digital whiteboards.

+Rounding round-up.
 Adopt a scheduled rounding practice so patient needs are met regularly, or evaluate if rounding is being used effectively.
 Teach patients about your rounding practice to set expectations and reduce anxiety.

+Anticipate needs.
 Encourage staff to meet patient needs proactively by bundling care and anticipating possible issues before entering the room.

 Addressing staffing

-Sometimes, the root cause may be as simple as inadequate staffing to meet patient needs quickly.
-Examine nurse-patient ratios.
-Consider minimum staffing standards established by professional organizations,[5],[6] regulatory agencies, and at the state level.[7]
-Also, note proposed federal guidelines[8] endorsed by the American Nurses Association.
-Stretching out nurse-patient ratios may result in short-term cost savings, but doesn’t pay in the long run.
-Instead, it leads to increased burnout and turnover, poor culture, more patient safety events, and low HCAHPS scores — all with costly ramifications.[9]
+Another idea: Review proposed federal guidelines endorsed by the American Nurses Association.
+Stretching out nurse-patient ratios may result in short-term cost savings, but it doesn’t pay in the long run.
+Instead, it leads to increased burnout and turnover, poor culture, more patient safety events, and low HCAHPS scores — all with costly ramifications.

 Securing staffing can prove challenging.
 Adequate ancillary staff can help maximize the effectiveness of your nursing staff, keeping nurses working at the top of their scope of practice as much as possible.
 Consider using different care delivery models, keeping in mind that what may work in one area will not necessarily work in another.
 Input from direct care nurses in each unit is vital to inform the correct decision.